 - 5 x royal 5 ½-in mortars

 Between 1755 and 1757, the French had captured some thirty brass pieces of some size.
-In addition, there were about fourteen 4 ⅖-in coehorn brass mortars, most from Oswego – a few may have been coehorn howitzers.
-Another sixty iron guns would be captured including one iron 12-pdr, six iron 9-pdrs, one iron 8-in mortar, and one iron 8-in howitzer; the remainder being small-bore iron ordnance (6-inches or less) and coehorns.
+In addition, there were about eleven 4 ⅖-in coehorn brass mortars, most from Oswego – a few may have been coehorn howitzers.
+Another sixty iron guns would be captured including one iron 12-pdr, six iron 9-pdrs, two iron 8-in mortars, and two iron 8-in howitzers; the remainder being small-bore iron ordnance (6-inches or less) and coehorns.
 Besides the ordnance, critical gunpowder and shot stores would be captured.
 By the end of the war, the shortage of gunpowder and shell was more severe than the shortage of artillery pieces (Documents Vol. X, pp. 655, 863).

 For three years, the captured British ordnance and stores were key to Montcalm's success.
 After 1758, there would be no more victories over the British.
 At least through 1758, Montcalm kept his brass ordnance close-by and did not assign these guns to any fortifications, such as Niagara or Carillon.
 The only notable exception is the presence of a 9-in brass mortar at Carillon on September 24, 1757.
 The only other brass 9-in mortar was at Québec.